OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Typically, you would choose the Import/Export tool to perform a migration.
 However, there are cases where the Import/Export tool is not suitable:

-* You wish to migrate CaC projects, as the Import/Export tool does not support CaC projects
+* You wish to migrate Config-as-Code (CaC) projects, as the Import/Export tool does not support CaC projects
 * You wish to recreate targets, as the Import/Export tool does not migrate targets
-* You wish to "own" the intermediate format used for the migration, as the Import/Export tool uses an undocumented JSON formation
+* You wish to "own" or modify the intermediate format used for the migration, as the Import/Export tool uses an undocumented JSON formation

 ## Limitations of Octoterra and migrating projects between instances